St George

 Scheme Management

-Sunwater must comply with the conditions set out in the St George Water Supply Scheme Resource Operations Licence (ROL), issued to Sunwater in March 2010 by the Department of Regional Development, Manufacturing and Water (DRDMW).
+Sunwater must comply with the conditions set out in the St George Water Supply Scheme Resource Operations Licence (ROL), issued to Sunwater in March 2010 by our portfolio shareholding department.
 The ROL outlines the infrastructure details, environmental release rules and all Sunwater’s monitoring and reporting obligations.
-The ROL also requires Sunwater to operate in accordance with an operations manual that is approved by DRDMW.
+The ROL also requires Sunwater to operate in accordance with an operations manual that is approved by our portfolio shareholding department.
 The operations manual outlines rules for the operation of infrastructure associated with the St George scheme as well as water sharing rules and seasonal water assignment (temporary trade) rules.

-The St George Water Supply Scheme ROL Operations Manual was issued in July 2018 with an amendment approved on 03 May 2019.
+The St George Water Supply Scheme ROL Operations Manual was issued in July 2018 with the most recent amendment approved on 10 June 2024.
 A statement of changes to the operations manual can be found on the second page of this manual.

 Sunwater focuses our resources towards timely and cost-efficient delivery of water to customers in the St George scheme.
 We collaborate with our customers to ensure we understand their needs, adapt quickly to changes in the environment and make the most of the available water supply.
 To best manage water delivery, arrangements for taking of water within the Scheme have been developed in consultation with its Irrigator Advisory Committee.